SamWatt5/UniNotes/Year 2/Sem 2/CS22001 - Database Systems/Exam Revision/Week 3 - SQL Basics.md

 ## What is SQL
 ### Definition and History
-**SQL** (Structured Query Language) is a command-line scription langage designed for interacting with relational databases.
-It originated in the 70s with IBM's developmentof the relational model.
+**SQL** (Structured Query Language) is a command-line scription language designed for interacting with relational databases.
+It originated in the 70s with IBM's development of the relational model.
 Despite its textual nature, SQL is designed to be highly readable and relatively easy to learn
 ### Key Features
 - SQL is non-procedural, so you state what information is required, rather than how to retrieve it
 - It is case-insensitive and supports a free-format style of writing commands